Quafadas/dedav4s/docs/explanation/examples.md

 })
 </script>
-So there are a couple of things which are messy;
+But there are a couple of things which are messy about our modification;
 1. We've hardcoded the title
 2. the anonymous function display is very anonymous, no idea what that lambda did.

 Let's have another go.
+With a little more ceremony, we have something that looks reasonable afterwards.

 ```scala
 def addTitleB(in:String): ujson.Value => Unit = new((ujson.Value => Unit)) {